ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD.rst

 ^^^^^^^^^^^

 Function for evaluating the filtered fault indices with a threshold value, deciding if a fault index indicates an open phase fault or not.
+A open phase fault is detected when a fault index is above the set threshold value.

 Example of complete open phase fault detection
 ----------------------------------------------